www.deejaysystem.com

 ENCODER type controls

 Analog wheels that indicate motion in one direction or another (jog-wheel, shuttle-dial...).
 Generate logical values between -1.0 (left) and +1.0 (right) depending on the speed and direction of the motion.
-If not moving generate 0.
+If not moving they generate 0.

 Value Description